The Rise of Chinese Online Gaming

 Castle Clash – Late 2013 Mobile Strategy MMO

 As time marched on, browser MMO gaming began to decline slightly as mobile phone technology hit the cusp needed to provide a quality and meaningful gaming platform for users.
-With the average gamer population around the world aging, gamers found themselves with less free time to enjoy their favorite hobby, making mobile gaming all the more attractive.
+With the average gamer population around the world aging, gamers found themselves with less free time to enjoy their favorite hobby, making mobile gaming all the more attractive, including in niches where, for example, people play bingo for real money.
 Following the runaway success of Finish developer Supercell, IGG put all hands on deck to create as perfect of an imitation with slight innovations to capitalize with Castle Clash.
 Though released a full year after Clash of Clans, Castle Clash struck gold earning $16 million, primarily from foreign markets.
 To this day the game remains in the top 100 rated games in most countries.

 Clash of Kings – Late 2014 Mobile Empire Builder